-This bill will be sent to you via email.
-Payment is due by the eighth day of Full Term - for Michaelmas 2019 this is Wednesday 16 October.
+This bill will be sent to you via email during the first week of Full Term.
+Payment of the Michaelmas Term 2020 bill is due by Wednesday 14 October.
 For more information, visit our 'Fees, funding and awards' pages.

 Open a bank account

-The bank will ask you to supply a letter from Fitzwilliam College which confirms that you are a student with accommodation here.
-Letters of this type can be obtained from the Tutorial Office with a few days’ notice.
+The bank may ask you to supply a student certification letter from Fitzwilliam College which confirms that you are a student with accommodation in Cambridge.
+Letters can be obtained from the Graduate Office with a few days’ notice.
 Please use the letter request form.